SchlossLab/Doherty_CDprediction_mBio_2017/submission/Doherty_CDprediciton_mBio_2017_finaldraft.md

 remission rather than clinical response, as determined by CDAI score.
 We hypothesize that this was due to the relative nature of the response criteria compared to the threshold used to determine remission status.
-While the field appears to be moving away from CDAI and towards more objectively quantifiable patient reported outcomes and endoscopic verification of mucosal healing \[(19); PRO ref\], research is ongoing to discover less invasive and objectively quantifiable biomarkers
+While the field appears to be moving away from CDAI and towards patient reported outcomes and more objectively quantifiable measures such as endoscopic verification of mucosal healing (21, 46), research is ongoing to discover less invasive and more quantifiable biomarkers (36, 47, 48).
-\[biomarkers refs\].

 We identified several associations between the microbiota and clinical variables that could impact how CD is monitored and treated in the